khumnath/fcitx5-lekhika/README.md

 To uninstall the project later, you can run `sudo make uninstall` from the `build` directory.

 ### Prebuilt Packages
+> [!NOTE]
+>
+> build action file is deleted after try to build packages. for now user should build and install from source. see above

 Prebuilt installer packages for Debian/Ubuntu, Fedora, and Arch Linux are available in the [**Releases Section**](https://github.com/khumnath/fcitx5-lekhika/releases).